top of page

 The preposition "trotz" (despite) is used to express contrast or contradiction.
 It is followed by the Genitiv case.

 Example: Trotz des schlechten Wetters gehe ich spazieren.
-(Despite the bad weather, I am going for a walk.)
+(Despite the bad weather, I go for a walk.)

 Chapter 13